MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

     :::image type="content" source="media/deployment-tool/active-directory/active-directory-3.png" alt-text="Screenshot of Active Directory Users Object window." lightbox="media/deployment-tool/active-directory/active-directory-3.png":::

 > [!NOTE]
-> To perform a second deployment, run the prepare step  with a different prefix and a different OU name.
+> - To perform a second deployment, run the prepare step  with a different prefix and a different OU name.
+> - If you are repairing a single server, do not delete the existing OU.
+If the server volumes are encrypted, deleting the OU removes the BitLocker recovery keys.

 ## Next steps